The Cartels and Leniency Review: Portugal

 - refrain from any act that may hinder the progress of the investigation; and

-- refrain from disclosing the existence or the contents of the application, or the intention to submit such an application.56
+- refrain from disclosing the existence or the contents of the application, or the intention to submit such an application.65

-Nevertheless, the Competition Act provides that the application for immunity from, or reduction of, the fine is confidential, along with all the documents and information submitted for the purpose of immunity or reduction.57 However, the AdC shall allow access to the parties concerned to the application for immunity from, or reduction of, the fine, and to the respective documents and information, although copies cannot be made unless authorised by the applicant.
+Nevertheless, the Competition Act provides that the application for immunity from, or reduction of, the fine is confidential, along with all the documents and information submitted for the purpose of gaining immunity or a fine reduction.66 However, the AdC shall allow the parties concerned access to the application for immunity or fine reduction, and to the relevant documents and information, although copies cannot be made unless authorised by the applicant.

-In this respect, the Private Enforcement Law offers some protection to leniency applicants through, namely:
+In this respect, the Private Enforcement Law offers some protection to leniency applicants, namely through:

-- the limitation of its joint liability, being liable only to its own direct or indirect customers or suppliers, and to any other injured parties that cannot obtain full compensation for the damages suffered from the other infringing companies (Article 5(4)); and
+- the limitation of its joint liability to its own direct or indirect customers or suppliers, and to any other injured parties that cannot obtain full compensation from the other infringing companies for the damage suffered;67 and

-- the limitation of access to leniency applications as evidence, by preventing the use of declarations made for the purposes of exemption or reduction of a fine as evidence (Article 14).
+- the limitation of access to leniency applications as evidence, by preventing the use of declarations made for the purposes of exemption or reduction of a fine as evidence.68

 ii Decision practice